King County Metro fleet: Series hybrids

-Metro's newest buses are equipped with the BAE Systems HybriDrive, a series hybrid system.
+Metro's newer hybrid buses are equipped with the BAE Systems HybriDrive, a series hybrid system.
 In these buses an electric motor turns the wheels, with power provided by a generator attached to a diesel engine and regenerative braking.
 Any excess power is stored in batteries on the roof of the bus.
 Because the diesel engine is not directly propelling the bus, it can operate at a more steady, fuel-efficient speed.

 Buses delivered after 2014 are equipped with the upgraded HybriDrive Series-E which uses electrically powered accessory systems (alternator, air conditioning, air compressor, cooling fans and steering pump) to increase fuel efficiency and allow the diesel engine to stop when the bus is stopped and the batteries are sufficiently charged.

 Battery electric buses

 Metro began testing three new Proterra Catalyst battery electric buses in 2015.
 The coaches are capable of traveling over 26 miles before the battery needs to be recharged.
 A special fast charge station located at the Eastgate Park and Ride allow the bus to be fully recharged in under 10 minutes, during the driver's normally scheduled layover.
 These new vehicles get the equivalent of 20.8 MPG, which is over 6 times better than the 3.18 MPG seen on Metro's series hybrid electric coaches.
 The coaches were purchased with support from a $4.7 million Federal Transit Administration grant and entered revenue service on February 17, 2016.
 They operate on shorter routes (due to their limited range) on the eastside, specifically Routes 226 and 241.
 Metro has committed to purchasing 120 electric buses with the option to purchase up to 80 additional vehicles by 2020.
 In 2017 and 2018, Metro tested electric buses with ranges of 140 miles from several manufacturers, and plans to have a zero-emissions bus fleet by 2040.